OUR COMMUNITY GROUP MEMBERS

 The aim of our group is to build a more sustainable town and community in Wallingford and its surrounding area.

-We have a busy calendar of events throughout the year with talks on sustainability themes, film showings, an eco-homes weekend, food events such as an apple day in the autumn, plus our popular SwapShops throughout the year.
-Find out more, and contact us, via our website
+We run events throughout the year such as talks on sustainability themes, film showings, an eco-homes weekend, food events and our popular quarterly SwapShops.
+Find out more, and contact us, via our website:

 VALE OF WHITE HORSE